 - Running a holiday giving employee match campaign to address food insecurity across North America, supporting Feeding America and Food Banks Canada.

 WM will continue to collaborate with organizations like – but not limited to - The Recycling Partnership, National League of Cities, the U.S. EPA, the African American Mayors Association and the Solid Waste Association of North America (SWANA), to gain authentic access to supporters who educate stakeholders on environmental initiatives critical to sustaining strategic focus areas — Environmental Conservation, Sustainability Education, and Community Vitality.
 Moving forward, we’ll add efforts around Environmental Justice, and complementary focus areas of Workforce & Skills Development, and Supplier Diversity.

-Within Areas, experienced community relations representatives partner with nonprofits to develop programs aligned with a city or county initiative.
-To ensure a structured approach in determining when, how and why community engagement occurs, we turn to current community giving guidelines and the eligibility criteria listed on the landing page of our giving platform.
+In our communities, community relations representatives work with nonprofits to develop and support programs aligned with city or county initiatives.
+To ensure a structured approach in determining when, how and why community engagement occurs, we turn to community giving guidelines and the eligibility criteria listed on the landing page of our giving platform.

 In 2021, WM donated $12.8 million in cash and $1.5 million through in-kind giving.
 Overhead costs associated with having a corporate citizenship function, based on overall program coordination and communication, were $4 million in 2021.